gamemanual0/gm0/source/docs/robot-design/power-transmission/belt.rst

 Terms
 =====

-* :term:`Pitch Diameter` (PD) refers to the imaginary circle which is traced by the middle of the belt as the pulley rotates.
+* :term:`Pitch Diameter (PD) <Pitch Diameter>` refers to the imaginary circle which is traced by the middle of the belt as the pulley rotates.
+The outer edge of the circle is halfway between the outer face of the belt and the top face of the pulley groove.
-  The outer edge of the circle is halfway between the outer face of the belt and the top face of the pulley groove. :math:`PD = (tooth * pitch)/\pi`
+  :math:`PD = (tooth * pitch)/\pi`
 * Pitch refers to the arc length between the centerlines of two adjacent pulley grooves.
   Pitch is simply the amount of pitch diameter in inches per tooth.